anberino/RPGSIMPLE/Simple.md

 ### 3) Action Sequences and Damage

-Another feature in a Simple RPG is the Action Sequences.
+Another feature in a Simple RPG is the use of Action Sequences.
 These are moments when characters are deeply involved with chaotic events happening in the story, from combats with hordes of enemies, to escapes from collapsing buildings and even high-stakes gambling moments.

 During times such as these, it is important to keep track of all of the characters' actions, to ensure a good yet understandable game flow.
 As such, during a Simple gameplay session, each player must have a Token on them (this can be a coin, a pebble, a d3 or any small object in general) which will only be used during Action Sequences.

 Action Sequences are divided in Turns.
-During each turn, each character may choose to do one action of their choosing, from attacking an enemy to simply moving around.
+During each Turn, each character may choose to do one action of their choosing, from attacking an enemy to simply moving around.
 When a player chooses to do so, they give their Token to the GM.
-After all players who chose to act did so and the GM narrated everything that happened accordingly, the Turn ends and the GM gives each player their Token back, so that a new turn may start.
+After all players who chose to act did so and the GM narrated everything that happened accordingly, the Turn ends and the GM gives each player their Token back, so that a new Turn may start.
 This process repeats itself until the Action Sequence ends, be it because all enemies were defeated, they PCs escaped the collapsing building or any other reason.

 If two players or more decide their character should act at the same time, they roll 1d20 each (a GM may choose to transform this roll in a test of a certain attribute) and whoever has the better result goes first.
 The players may discuss in which order they want to act depending on the situation - this would not be possible in the middle of a frantic combat, but maybe it would if the Action Sequence begins while the players are hidden and planning an attack.